A structured concurrency library that makes your life easy!

-It is simple enough to run arbirtrary executables in subprocesses with anyio.
+It is simple enough to run arbitrary executables in subprocesses with anyio.

-- For the second example, it is quite simple.
+- The second example, it is quite simple.
 We read the content of the current directory.
-For Windows users, you can replace this command by dir.
+For Windows users, you can replace this command with dir.

 - For the first example, you have an advanced use case where you need more control over the process run.
-You can check the interface of the Process object in the api documentation.
-For Windows users, you can replace ps by tasklist.
+You can check the interface of the Process object in the API documentation.
+For Windows users, you can replace ps with tasklist.

 - For now, you need to use the syntax “from anyio import to_process” to use this utility function.

 - You need to run the code inside the bloc “if __name__ ..” due to some limitations of anyio implementation.
 More details can be found here.

 So that is all for this long tutorial.
 If you reach the end after thoroughly reading all the contents, congratulations!!
 You did very well.
 Let me know if you have suggestions to improve the article or if some sections were unclear.
 Also before we leave each other, I can only advise you to have a look at the documentation of anyio and trio to deepen your knowledge.

 Take care of yourself and see you soon for the next tutorial. 😁